walkerkaiman/Blob-OSC/README.md

 ## Typical Workflow

 ### 1. Initial Setup
-1. Connect your camera and launch the application
+1. Connect your camera and launch the application with `python run.py`
-2. Go to **Capture / ROI** tab
+2. Go to **Capture / ROI** tab (all camera and ROI controls are here)
-3. Select your camera from the dropdown
+3. Select your camera from the intelligently-named dropdown
-4. Choose appropriate resolution (1280x720 recommended)
+4. Choose appropriate resolution (1280x720 recommended for balance of quality/performance)

 ### 2. Configure Detection Area
 1. Adjust crop sliders to focus on your area of interest
-2. Watch the red overlay to see what will be cropped
+2. Watch the red overlay rectangles to see what will be cropped out
-3. When satisfied, click **Lock ROI** to prevent accidental changes
+3. Yellow outline shows your final detection region
+4. **Important**: Click **Lock ROI** when satisfied - this auto-sets optimal Max Area

 ### 3. Tune Detection Settings
 1. Go to **Threshold & Blobs** tab
-2. Adjust **Threshold Level** while watching the Binary Image
+2. Adjust **Threshold Level** while watching the Binary Image preview
 3. Fine-tune **Blur**, **Noise Removal**, and **Gap Filling** as needed
-4. Set **Min/Max Area** to filter blob sizes (Max Area auto-set when ROI locked)
+4. **Min/Max Area sliders** are now in the Processing Controls for easy access
+5. Enable **ByteTrack** for robust tracking (recommended for complex scenes)

 ### 4. Set Up OSC Output
 1. Go to **OSC Output** tab
 2. Enter your receiver's **IP Address** and **Port**
-3. Choose which data fields to send (Center is most common)
+3. Choose which data fields to send:
+   - **Center**: Most common, smooth motion tracking
+   - **Position**: Top-left corner, good for UI positioning
+   - **Size/Area**: For scale-responsive interactions
-4. Customize OSC addresses if needed
+4. Customize OSC addresses in the mapping table if needed
-5. Click **Connect**
+5. Click **Connect** to establish connection

 ### 5. Test and Monitor
-1. Check the **Blob Detection** preview for accurate tracking
+1. Check the **Blob Detection** preview for accurate tracking with persistent IDs
-2. Monitor the **Console** for OSC message activity
+2. Monitor the **Console** for OSC message activity and connection status
 3. Verify your receiving application gets the data
 4. Use **Manual Send** to test individual messages
+5. **Clear IDs** to restart tracking when needed

 ---